Optional inputs

 ✶ Target concentration

 An optional argument to enter the target concentration is provided.
-If this value is not zero, a horizontal line on the plots is shown in the
+If this value is not zero, a horizontal line in red on the plots is shown.

 Please note: Any positive value other than '0.0' would display a horizontal target line in red.
-The units are same as plasma concentration and the units can be selected using the adjacent box.
+The units are same as plasma concentration and can be selected using the adjacent box.

 ✶ Concentration units

-Two concentration units are provided in the model for display in plots and tables - mg/L (or) μg/mL and ng/mL.
-These units are reflected in plots and tables.
+Two concentration units are provided in the model for display - mg/L (or) μg/mL and ng/mL and are reflected in plots and tables.

 Human model only